Jiang Wan: Service under Liu Bei

 Around 209 or 210, Jiang Wan came to serve under the warlord Liu Bei, who was also then the Governor of Jing Province (covering present-day Hubei and Hunan), and held the position of a scribe.
 In 211, he accompanied Liu Bei to Yi Province (covering present-day Sichuan and Chongqing).
 After Liu Bei seized control of Yi Province in 214, he appointed Jiang Wan as the Chief of Guangdu County (廣都縣; northeast of present-day Shuangliu District, Chengdu, Sichuan).

 Brief dismissal

 On one occasion, when Liu Bei visited Guangdu County, he saw that Jiang Wan was not only dead drunk, but had also been neglecting his duties as a county chief.
 He was so angry that he wanted to execute Jiang Wan for negligence, but his chief adviser Zhuge Liang stopped him and said: "Jiang Wan is an important pillar of society and his talents are far greater than that required to govern an area of just 100 li.
 His style of government focuses on bringing peace and stability to the people; he does not see the superficial aspects as a priority.
 I hope that you, My Lord, will examine this issue more closely."
 Liu Bei respected Zhuge Liang's opinion so he did not punish Jiang Wan.
 However, he still hastily removed Jiang Wan from office.
+(Note: When dramatizing Pang Tong's tenure as the county magistrate of Leiyang, Romance of the Three Kingdoms described Pang as being drunk frequently; this may be based off Jiang Wan during his tenure as Chief of Guangdu County.
+In the novel, Zhuge Liang praised Pang Tong's talents as being far greater than that required to govern an area of just 100 li, an assessment he historically gave to Jiang Wan; compare chapter 57 of Sanguo Yanyi and vol.44 of Sanguozhi.)